 Then there is the reality of employing a permanent, in-house Chief Information Security Officer, which includes the fact that highly ranked full-time CISOs are difficult to find, attract, and retain.
 Many in this corporate role stay in their positions for two to three years and then move on, lured by bigger salaries and better perquisites.
 Generally, there is not much loyalty in the C-suite at most corporations.

 VCISOs, on the other hand, are part-time consultants under contract for a finite period of time or set of services.
 Qualified VCISOs deliver results, report metrics and KPIs, and are otherwise accountable to the senior management of your organization.
 They have all the capabilities of a CISO, without the downsides.

 While individual virtual CISOs possess varied skill sets, qualified VCISOs are capable of handling a wide range of responsibilities, from the strategic to the tactical.
-They can assist in the development of security policies, guidelines, and standards.
+They can assist in the development and review of security policies, guidelines, and standards.
 They can assist with recruiting security staff, developing security plans, procuring security solutions, resolving security issues, and providing cybersecurity training to your employees.
 Those with expert compliance backgrounds can also assist with HIPAA compliance, payment card industry security compliance, defense contractor compliance and more.
 You can even hire a VCISO to help your newly-hired permanent CISO adapt to your unique organizational culture.

 So, is a virtual CISO right for your organization?
 At this point, you have all the information you need to make the optimal decision and answer the important question, "Why hire a virtual CISO?"